splunk-soar-connectors/code42v2/README.md

 [delete watchlist](#action-delete-watchlist) - Delete a watchlist
 [list watchlist users](#action-list-watchlist-users) - List all the users in a watchlist
 [add watchlist users](#action-add-watchlist-users) - Add a user to watchlist
-[remove watchlist users](#action-remove-watchlist-users) - Remove a user from watchlist
+[remove watchlist users](#action-remove-watchlist-users) - Remove a user from the watchlist
-[get watchlist user](#action-get-watchlist-user) - Get a user from watchlist
+[get watchlist user](#action-get-watchlist-user) - Get a user of a watchlist.
-[update userrisk profile](#action-update-userrisk-profile) - Update user risk profile
+[update userrisk profile](#action-update-userrisk-profile) - Update details in user's risk profile

 ## action: 'test connectivity'
 Validate the asset configuration for connectivity using supplied configuration